 What advice would you give to a new blogger who wants to monetize their blog?

 Be passionate about your subject.
-I have been blogging for nearly six years and seen hundreds of bloggers start and stop.
+I have been blogging for nearly six years and have seen hundreds of bloggers start and stop.
 If you look at most successful bloggers, they are passionate about their craft.
-When you love what you are doing, you steady gain followers and brands will take notice.
+When you love what you are doing, you steadily gain followers and brands will take notice.
 If you start a blog with the sole purpose to earn money, you will burn out.

 If you have a blog and want to monetize it, join Adsense.
-Slap-up an ad in your sidebar.
+Slap up an ad in your sidebar.
 Join the Amazon affiliate program.
 Look at every single post as a way to monetize.
 If you are talking about your favorite children’s book, link to it on Amazon.
 If you are baking cupcakes, link to the Wilton frosting tip you used.
 If there is no possible way to link to an item that generates a commission, link to another post.
 “If you loved these cupcakes, try this cake I made too”.
 This keeps this on your page and increases the likelihood that they will click another revenue-generating link.